beroset/docker_dss/README.md

     ./create.sh
     ./example.sh StevensonPflow-3ph.dss

-The result will be three new files in the `shared` directory:
+The result will be six files in the `shared` directory:

-    opendss.ini
-    result.tar.gz
     StevensonPflow-3ph.dss

-The `opendss.ini` file contains user preferences and history for the OpenDSS software, however none of them are particularly useful for the container version.
+    Stevenson_Power_elem_MVA.txt
+    Stevenson_VLN_Node.Txt
+    Stevenson_Power_seq_MVA.txt
+    Stevenson_NodeMismatch.Txt
+    Stevenson_Convergence.TXT

+The first file is, of course, the input file and the other five are the output files which contain the requested calculations.

 ## Interactive session in a container
 Another way to run the software is to start in a `sh` shell.
 A simple way to do this is:

     docker run --rm -itv "$(pwd)/shared":/mnt/host-dir:z --entrypoint=/bin/sh beroset/opendss -i

-As before, the `shared` subdirectory under the host's (your *real* computer's) current working directory is mapped to `/mnt/host-dir` in the virtual Fedora machine.
+As before, the `shared` subdirectory under the host's (your *real* computer's) current working directory is mapped to `/mnt/host-dir` in the virtual Debian machine.
 The result is that you may `cd /mnt/host-dir` to get to the shared directory and run OpenDSS (the actual command is `opendsscmd`) or whatever other software the shell would normally provide.
 Note that because this is a command-line version only, it does **not** support OpenDSS's GUI, nor the `Plot` command.

+For convenience, this is also put into a shell script `tryme.sh`.